 So, I then received a bill for repair of the camera which was over 2/3 of the overall price I had paid for the camera.
 After several irate calls to Nikon's service department, in which I explained over and over to no avail, that the camera was never exposed to external liquids, that the liquid was coming from inside the camera!!!!
 Not only would they not warranty my camera, they insisted on calling me a liar by asserting that the camera had been exposed to an external source of moisture... as I KNOW FOR A FACT IT NEVER WAS!!!
 They eventually decided that the camera couldn't even be repaired at all and sent it back to me AS IS.

-I WILL NEVER EVER OWN ANOTHER NIKON PRODUCT EVER AGAIN... as I do not appreciate being screwed out of $300 and being called a liar!
+I WILL NEVER EVER OWN ANOTHER NIKON PRODUCT EVER AGAIN...
+As I do not appreciate being screwed out of $300 and being called a liar!
 I would stress to everybody not to deal with this company, as their service warranty and repair is, quite frankly, rude, intolerable and has quite questionable ethics.

 I just want a damn camera that works.
 I paid $300.00 for the original camera, and still do not have a working camera.
 Nikon refused to give me a refund or allow me to pay the difference for a better camera.
-Nikon is fine - as long as you get a fully, functional camera, but if you don't - you're screwed, cause Nikon will not do a thing to make it right.
+Nikon is fine - as long as you get a fully, functional camera, but if you don't - you're screwed, because Nikon will not do a thing to make it right.
 I'm making a complaint with BBB, Attorney General and FTC!

 Yes Nikon you need to admit you sold a defective product, it happens; and as a customer I'm understanding that defects happen.
-What is not acceptable is how I was treated by Nikon's customer service departnment when calling in on my defective camera, one of the most rude customer service departments I've ever dealt with.
-I was told to send it in and they'll "look at it" and to send in copies of pictures I took that were orange, how inconvient.
+What is not acceptable is how I was treated by Nikon's customer service department when calling in on my defective camera, one of the most rude customer service departments I've ever dealt with.
+I was told to send it in and they'll "look at it" and to send in copies of pictures I took that were orange, how inconvenient.
 All I wanted to do was exchange my defective camera, really Nikon that's how you treat your customers?
 Unacceptable!

 Now the flash is not working most of the time.
 They told me it was due to a bad battery, right!
 So bought a new battery and still the same.
 So now, I have to send it off again and I am sure they will come up with something to charge me with.
 The sad thing is I bought the extended warranty.
-Buyers beware stay away from NIKON.
+Buyers beware.
+Stay away from NIKON.
 The service that I have received from the Nikon repair department is pathetic.
 I will never buy another NIKON product!
-What a shame I mainly bought it because it had such a high pixel waiting and thought they made good cameras.
+What a shame.
+I mainly bought it because it had such a high pixel waiting and thought they made good cameras.
 I now know I was wrong!